Background pattern

 10 mg

-Up to three times a day
+Up to 3 times a day

 Special populations

-Geriatric population
+Elderly population

-It may be necessary to reduce the dose depending on kidney problems, liver problems, and general health problems.
+The dose may need to be reduced depending on kidney problems, liver problems, and general health problems.

-Other pharmaceutical forms/doses may be more suitable for administration (e.g. oral solution or injectable solution).
+Other pharmaceutical forms/doses may be more suitable for administration (e.g., oral solution or injectable solution).

 Adults with renal problems

-Inform your doctor if you have kidney problems.
+Tell your doctor if you have kidney problems.
 The dose should be reduced if you have moderate to severe kidney problems.

 This presentation is not suitable for administration.
-Other pharmaceutical forms/doses may be more suitable for administration (e.g. oral solution or injectable solution).
+Other pharmaceutical forms/doses may be more suitable for administration (e.g., oral solution or injectable solution).

-Adults with liver problems
+Adults with hepatic problems

-Inform your doctor if you have liver problems.
+Tell your doctor if you have liver problems.
 The dose should be reduced if you have severe liver problems.

 This presentation is not suitable for administration.
-Other pharmaceutical forms/doses may be more suitable for administration (e.g. oral solution or injectable solution).
+Other pharmaceutical forms/doses may be more suitable for administration (e.g., oral solution or injectable solution).

 Children and adolescents

-Metoclopramide should not be used in children under 1 year (see section 2).
+Metoclopramide should not be used in children under 1 year of age (see section 2).

 If you take more Primperan than you should

 Contact your doctor or pharmacist immediately.
 You may experience uncontrollable movements (extrapyramidal disorders), feel drowsy, have some consciousness problems, be confused, have hallucinations, and heart problems.
-Your doctor may prescribe treatment for these effects if necessary.
+Your doctor may prescribe a treatment for these effects if necessary.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medicine and the amount ingested.

-If you forgot to take Primperan
+If you forget to take Primperan

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications, this medication may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Very common(may affect more than 1 in 10 people)